-A date for withdrawal should be the last day of the month, and withdrawal midway through the month is not permitted.
-Students who wish to withdraw must collect an Application for Withdrawal from Kyoumu and obtain comments from the supervisors, and submit the application to Kyoumu by the end of the month two months prior to the month of withdrawal.
+A date for withdrawal should be the last day of each month, and withdrawal midway through the month is not permitted.
+Students who wish to withdraw must collect an Application for Withdrawal from Kyoumu and obtain comments from the supervisors, and submit the application to Kyoumu by the end of the month prior to the month of withdrawal.